If are looking to start an online business, but want to better understand what you’ll be getting into, you are in the right place.

 It’s a proven business model and I can confidently say that you can make great money doing this (for example, this blog generates reliable and passive income for me every month).
 If you want proof of how successful even small blogs can be, check out empire flippers and see the blogs they have for sale (and the income that those blogs are generating!).

 Most of those blogs are just individual operators, but many are generating thousands or even tens of thousands of dollars per month.
+Just buying a high qualify blog on Empire Flippers is not a bad way to start generating instant passive income!
+I use them all the time to hunt for profitable online businesses that I can buy.

 When it comes to blogging you can start small and work your way bigger.
 If you want to learn how, check out my detailed article on How to Start a Blog From Scratch.